What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It also provides an opportunity to strengthen family bonds.

-Thus, the Doll's Festival
+Thus, the Hinamatsuri

 It is still widely loved today.

-First of all, there are two main styles of Hina dolls: "Osho-kazari" and "Dan-kazari."
+First of all, there are two main styles of Hina dolls: "Osho-kazari" and "dan-kazari."

 The Imperial Prince and Princess decorations are centered around the Emperor (male doll) and the Empress (female doll),

-The fourth tier is where the attendants (guards) are placed, and from the fifth tier onwards, servants and their tools are displayed.
+The fourth tier is where the attendants (guards) are placed, and from the fifth tier onwards, servants and tools are displayed.

 Because the overall look is more luxurious, tiered displays are often chosen for particularly important years.